Anderson, White Sox rough up Skubal, Tigers 10-4

 After Anderson put Chicago ahead, Schoop lined a homer to almost the same spot to start the second.

 The White Sox jumped back ahead 4-1 in the bottom half, with Anderson’s double, Moncada’s sac fly and Abreu’s single driving in the runs.
+That ended Skubal’s night

+“I wish I could get a couple of pitches back, but it’s part of the game,” Skubal said.

 Abreu drove in two runs with a double off Daniel Norris in the fourth to make it 6-2.